DGTV11/Nitrogen-OS/README.md

 2: Check if you installed all required libraries (/Volumes/NitrogenOS/[NitrogenOS installlation]/README.txt) (If not all are installed, use pip3 install [library])

+3: Do these:

+- Download homebrew

+- type in this command into the terminal; "brew install git" (No quotes)

 3: Enjoy Nitrogen OS!